bearben/MixIntCount/README.md

-* mic_ran.xlsx
+* mixintcount/mic_ran.xlsx

 	Full results of Table 1 is in 'comparison' sheet in mic_ran.xlsx.

-* mic_ran2.xlsx
+* mixintcount/mic_ran2.xlsx

-	Raw data of Figure 5, three sheets are results of n = 5, 10, 15 respectively.
+	Raw data of Figure 2, three sheets are results of n = 5, 10, 15 respectively.

-	Figure 5 contains all rows of results in these sheets.
+	Figure 2 contains all rows of results in these sheets.

-* v2l_mic.xlsx
+* mixintcount/v2l_mic.xlsx

-	Raw data of Figure 6, sheet 'v2l' and 'mic' are results of Vol2Lat and MixIntCount respectively.
+	Raw data of Figure 3, sheet 'v2l' and 'mic' are results of Vol2Lat and MixIntCount respectively.

-	Figure 6 contains all rows of results in these sheets.
+	Figure 3 contains all rows of results in these sheets.

+* VOL2LAT_MIC/results/

+	Raw data of Table 2, each file correspond to the results on a family of benchmarks.